celhryn/celhryn/README.md

 - 👋 Hi, I’m @celhryn
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Ruby
-- 💞️ I’m looking to collaborate on a Smash Project
+- 💞️ I’m looking to collaborate on a Minecraft project
-- 📫 How to reach me : Discord - Celhryn#3950
+- 📫 How to reach me - Discord : RB | Celhryn#7165

 <!---
 celhryn/celhryn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.